This post may contain affiliate links, from which we earn an income.

 Late April and May is a great time to visit the area around Kutaisi, and explore Davit Gareja, Vardzia and Vashlovani, although the latter is best explored in the dry when the clay-like mud tracks are passable.

 July and August are the busiest months in Georgia, especially around Tbilisi, Kutaisi and Batumi.
-This means flights, accomodation and car hire will be more expensive, and attractions will be busier.
+This means flights, accommodation and car hire will be more expensive, and attractions will be busier.

 But when the sun shines, the roads to the Higher Caucasus open, and Tusheti and Mestia become go-to destinations, as the final snows melt and the roads become passable once again.
 Summer is also the best time for outdoor adventures like hiking, paragliding, quad bike trekking and rafting.